-Each year, we select most of the magazine’s contributions at two deadlines: February 1 and September 1.
+Each year, we select most of the magazine’s contributions at one deadline: March 1.

-However, we consider pitches and poems throughout the year—especially on urgent topics and those invited by the editors—to ensure the magazine keeps pace with current events and the latest research.
+However, we consider poems and also pitches on urgent topics and those invited by the editors throughout the year, to ensure the magazine keeps pace with current events and the latest research.

 Please submit your pitch here.

 We welcome the opportunity to consider your poetry for publication in SAPIENS.
 Please submit up to three original poems here.